PowerDNS-Admin/pda-next/docs/wiki/project/features.md

 The purpose of this document is to provide some explanation about key platform features that really drive the value of the product.

+**NOTICE!** This document is not up-to-date with the latest feature set plans!

 ### Table of Contents

 - [Authentication](#authentication)